tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 > ![record grammar](grammar/diagram/Binary.png)

-Binaryfields grammar:
+BinaryFields grammar:

 > ![fields grammar](grammar/diagram/BinaryFields.png)

-Binaryfield grammar:
+BinaryField grammar:

 > ![field grammar](grammar/diagram/BinaryField.png)

 Parts of each field are: `<value>:<size>/<type>` where both `size` and `type` are optional.

+The binary types consists of up to three parts.
+That is 2 prefixes and 1 main type identifier.
+Examples: `unsigned-big-integer`, `signed-integer`, `binary`.
 The types currently supported are:

 * `binary` - this can handle both binaries and strings, `size` here refers to the number of bytes
 * `integer` - this can represent integers, `size` here means size in bits.
 In addition the type can be prefixed with `big` and `little` for indianness and `signed` and `unsigned` for signedness.